python/cpython/Doc/library/webbrowser.rst

    Only on Windows platforms.

 (3)
-   Only on MacOS platforms; requires the standard MacPython :mod:`ic` module.
+   Only on Mac OS platforms; requires the standard MacPython :mod:`ic` module.

 (4)
-   Only on MacOS X platform.
+   Only on Mac OS X platform.

 Here are some simple examples::